MicrosoftDocs/SupportArticles-docs/support/windows-server/windows-security/troubleshoot-mbam-guidance.md

 ## Event ID: 601

-Event symbol: SetupError
+- Event symbol: SetupError

-Message:
+- Message:
   > Setup error.

-Troubleshooting:

 This event entry indicates that a terminating error occurred while you enabled, disabled, or configured an MBAM feature.
 Known errors include the following: